OpenModelica/OpenModelica/README-OMDev-MINGW.txt

       >cd testsuite
       testsuite> make

-13. To install the OpenModelica Python Interface:
+15. To install the OpenModelica Python Interface:
     - Ctrl+B and type: install-python
       Generates the python stub files.
       Copies the OMPython files in trunk\build\share\omc\scripts\PythonInterface

-14. To build the OpenModelica clients:
-    - Ctrl+B and type: qtclients
-      Compiles OMNotebook, OMShell, OMEdit, OMPlot, OMVisualize, OMOptim Copies the binaries in trunk\build\bin and libraries in trunk\build\lib

 ***NOTES*** ON PROBLEMS WITH THE ECLIPSE PROJECT/OMDev BUILDER:
 ---------------------------------------------------------------
 If something does not work in Eclipse, please check:
+1. is the Modelica perspective chosen in eclipse?
+   Set it up in the right top corner.
-1. is OMDev installed into c:\OMDev?
+2. is OMDev installed into c:\OMDev?
    Be sure in C:\OMDev you have directories "tools", "bin", "include" and not another OMDev directory.
    Set a OMDEV variable to point to it.
 Right Click on My Computer->Properties->Advanced Tab->Environment Variables Add variable OMDEV and set the text to C:\OMDev Close and restart Eclipse to pick up the OMDEV variable.
-2. rename the:
+3. rename the:
 /OpenModelica/.externalToolBuilders/OMDev-MINGW-OpenModelicaBuilder.launch-sample
 to:
 /OpenModelica/.externalToolBuilders/OMDev-MINGW-OpenModelicaBuilder.launch
-3. right click on the OpenModelica project in Eclipse and say Refresh
+4. right click on the OpenModelica project in Eclipse and say Refresh
-4. right click on the OpenModelica project in Eclipse and say Properties
+5. right click on the OpenModelica project in Eclipse and say Properties
   + go to Builders and see if you have the builder :
     OMDev-MINGW-OpenModelicaBuilder available.
-5. right click on the OpenModelica project and say "Rebuild"
+6. right click on the OpenModelica project and say "Rebuild"

 If these do not work, look into your OpenModelica/.project to see if you have any reference to: OMDev-MINGW-OpenModelicaBuilder